carlos-hereee/nexious-library/README.md

         }

       ```

 3. update index.html script tag to point to new ts file
     - old index.html = ```text <script type="module" src="/src/main.jsx"></script>```
     - new index.html = ```text <script type="module" src="/src/main.tsx"></script>```
 4. update scripts in package.json file to include a watch file to watch for changes
     - add command ```text "watch": "tsc -p tsconfig.json -w"```
+5. if you are adding typescript to an existing application dont rename files manually.
+    - run terminal on root ```text cd node_modules/nexious-library && npm run renameFile src 'jsx' 'tsx'```
+    - this command takes 3 required arguments:
+        1. first is the path usually src
+        2. second is the file extension of the files you want to rename probably 'jsx'
+        3. third is the desired file extension name
+    - this will run a shell script.  that will:
+        - rename all files to desired the extention name in the desired path

 ## Techstack

   <!-- 1.
 Style guide used [Eslint + Airbnb + Prettier configuration guide]( https://medium.com/@ErikKyleNielsen/setting-up-eslint-prettier-airbnb-base-and-typescript-27b3f9538f0d) -->
   1. This app was built using typescript scss and compiles to js and css
+  2. Typescript
+  3. Javascript
+  4. Vite + React

 ## Usage